What is the Pink Cloud and How It Affects Your Recovery

 For those of us who have experienced the recovery from addiction and have not experience the Pink Cloud it does not mean that we are doing recovery wrong, or that we are not exceptionally excited about our new life.
 It just means that our journey is a bit different.
 Therefore, when we see a newcomer in the Pink Cloud stage, we can be supportive and encouraging of their progress and offer hope and inspiration.
 At the same time, we may be in a good place to help the newcomer to beware of the Pink Cloud euphoria, which may be short-lived and painful once it ends.
 It is important to encourage the newly sober person to stay on track and work the program of recovery.

-The ultimate problem with Pink Cloud is not the exceptional high that a recovering addicts or alcoholics experiences early in the process, but it is the risk and fallout of not staying on track with the process to maintain sobriety.
+The ultimate problem with Pink Cloud is not the exceptional high that can be experienced early in the process, but it is the risk and fallout of not staying on track with the process to maintain sobriety.
 The great delights in early recovery are there to be enjoyed and cherished as much as possible, as long as we also keep our focus on the recovery process itself.

 Have you experienced the Pink Cloud phase in recovery?
 We would love to hear about it!

 If you, or anyone you know, is struggling with Alcohol Use Disorder (AUD)*, please check out the Sober Courage menu at the top of this page for an extensive list of support groups and recovery related articles.